Skip to content

 secret rm

-Purpose: remove one Podman secret from every host in one role.
+Removes one Podman secret from every host in one role. --role ROLE defaults to web.

 bash